 - In Inuyasha, everyone initially compares Kagome to Kikyo.
-They may technically have the "same" face (as it turns out they have the same soul), but when the series suffers from Only Six Faces and Kikyo and Kagome purposefully differ in hair style, habitual facial expressions, skin tone, and age, they don't look alike at all - at least, not any more alike than any other two random characters you could pick out.
+They may technically have the "same" face (as it turns out they have the same soul), but when the series suffers from Only Six Faces and Kikyo and Kagome purposefully differ in hair style, habitual facial expressions, skin tone, and age (and thus figure), they don't look alike at all — at least, not any more alike than any other two random characters you could pick out.
 The anime has it worse, so that it's almost an Adaptation-Induced Plot Hole there.

 - In Yu-Gi-Oh!, no-one ever seems to see a difference between short, moe, Tareme-eyed, soft-voiced Yugi and his not-quite-so-short, bishonen, Tsurime-eyed, deep-voiced alter ego.
 Some fans have tried to explain the (apparently not so) obvious changes as audio-visual cues to the audience that do not actually exist in-universe.
 Since every once in a blue moon somebody will mention one of the changes in passing, this explanation has not been widely accepted.
 Maybe the others just can't stop staring at the hair.

 - The manga averts this, actually.
 They all notice the switch between Yugi and his alter ego or at least they notice that he changed.